timothycdc/TOSS/site/content/docs.md

 This page automatically updates itself whenever new posts are made.
 No need to worry about modifying this page!

 ### Events Pages
 This page shows all the posts categorised under 'Events' as a handy reference.
 There is also a public Google Calendar embedded!
-Right now at the time of writing, it points to a random calendar, Phases of the Moon.
+Right now at the time of writing, it points to a random calendar, Phases of the Moon (lol I had to pick a random one to test that it works).
 I will sync it with TOSS's Google Calendar soon.
 The workflow idea is like this:

 * The team discusses dates to hold events on, and schedules them accordingly in the Google Calendar.
 * This TOSS site automatically updates its calendar for the public to view.